madhu478/MACaddress_api/README.md

 The coding language used is python

-Execute the program using python comand and give the APIKEY and MACADDRESS from command line
+Execute the program using python comand and give the APIKEY and MACADDRESS from command line For executing the python program first we have to pass APIKEY followed by MACADDRESS

         python3 program.py APIKEY MACADDRESSS